from Willie McBride

 No matter what level we’re at: as professionals, as trail runners, as humans, as friends, as family, we can strive to be a little better, to learn a little more, to listen instead of talk, to always keep learning.

-If you want to benefit from techniques that my business partner, Yassine Diboun, and I have learned over many years of trail running, check out our Head for the Hills Online Course that we will release this week.
+If you want to benefit from techniques that my business partner, Yassine Diboun, and I have learned over many years of trail running, check out our Head for the Hills Online Course below.